craigvidler/curdle/README.md

-Curdle: a Wordle clone created with Python and curses
+Curdle: a Wordle clone created with Python and curses.

 Work in progress!